Comments

 John McIntireRating68%

 Calvin Cooke, a principled but stubborn judge, presides over a murder case in which lawyer David Douglas is unsuccessful in proving that his client's state of mind was a mitigating factor.
-(Later, though, Cooke grants Douglas's motion for a mistrial on the grounds that he may have unconsciously shown prejudice.), 1h47
+(Later, though, Cooke grants Douglas's motion for a mistrial on the grounds that he may have unconsciously shown prejudice.), 1h32

-Directed by Richard ThorpeOrigin USAGenres Drama,
+Directed by Sidney FranklinOrigin USAGenres Drama,

 Théâtre,